dougeby/IntuneDocs/intune/migration-guide-drive-adoption.md

 ---

-# Drive end-user adoption with conditional access
+# Drive end-user adoption with conditional access in Microsoft Intune

 Enabling conditional access features with Intune, such as blocking email for unenrolled devices, can help drive enrollment and compliance but they are not required for a migration to be successful.
 Your migration adoption goals and security requirements should dictate the success.